ionic-team/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/custom-pin.md

 ## Conclusion

 We have defined our workflow, and Identity Vault is working within our application.
-Next, we will expore Identity Vault's device API which will allow us to fine tune the behavior of our application.
+Next, we will explore Identity Vault's device API which will allow us to fine tune the behavior of our application.